-In the march toward making the world’s most minimal multi-tool, Leatherman last year unveiled its Skeletool, a compact model with just three implements: A blade, a pliers, and a bit driver.
-This spring, the company will unveil a tool even more pared-down.
+In the march toward making the world’s most minimal multi-tool, Leatherman unveiled its Skeletool, a compact model with just three implements: A blade, a pliers, and a bit driver.
+Now, the company has unveiled a tool even more pared-down.

 The Leatherman Freestyle includes a blade and a pliers — and nothing else.
 It is slightly smaller and lighter than the Skeletool, and it has a similar look.
 But the handle has been changed and the company removed the screwdriver feature and the carabiner clip.